🇬🇧 UK GUIDE · UPDATED

 €6.90/mo

-🏆 Trusted by Refrag · Renown · Heroic · SCL · Leetify — professional e-sport organisations
+🏆 Trusted by Refrag · Renown · Heroic · Leetify — professional esport organisations

-DatHost’s model is unique: one all-inclusive plan per game, covering 16GB DDR5 ECC RAM, unlimited slots, unlimited CPU, unlimited bandwidth and daily backups — all at €6.90/mo on annual billing.
+DatHost’s model is unique among all providers on our panel: one all-inclusive plan per game covering 16GB DDR5 ECC RAM, unlimited slots, unlimited CPU, unlimited bandwidth and daily backups — all at €6.90/mo on annual billing.
 No upsells, no hidden limits.
-The Ryzen 9 7950X3D’s 3D V-Cache architecture delivers exceptional performance for Minecraft, CS2 and survival titles.
-With 36 locations including London and Stockholm, and a 14-day Minecraft refund window, DatHost is an exceptional value proposition for communities that want premium hardware without complex pricing.
+The Ryzen 9 7950X3D’s 3D V-Cache architecture delivers exceptional performance specifically for Minecraft, CS2 and survival titles.
+Additionally, with 36 locations including London and Stockholm, game switching with saves preserved and a 14-day Minecraft refund window, DatHost is an exceptional value proposition for communities that want premium hardware without complex pricing structures.

 Pros